Return to Home Return to Overview Mechanical Reference

 70% - 50%

-In this phase Decima repeats her attack pattern; starting from Foreshock & Mainshock like in Phase 1.
+In this phase Decima repeats her attack pattern starting from Foreshock & Mainshock.
 The melee group can stand near the marker.
-The ranged group can stand near the marker.
+The ranged group can wait until the pizza attack to move to marker to bait Fluxlances.
+The kiter should try to remain behind the melee group to charge conduits.

 Second Split Phase

-Similar to before the two groups go to their closest Transcendent Boulder, while the healers prepare their portals.
-Usually, the melee group should go towards the marker and the ranged group towards the marker.
+Similar to the previous split phase, both groups go to their closest Transcendent Boulder while the healers prepare their portals.
+Usually, the melee group will go towards the marker and the ranged group towards the marker.
 The split phase plays similar to before, only it is much more important to not break the add’s Defiance Bar, so as to avoid Sparkwave, which will usually wipe the group.

 Do not CC the Transcendent Boulder!
 A huge number of wipes happen in this phase due to early CC leading to Sparkwave casts.
 If you do CC early, the healer in your cage should try to be the furthest from the add, and bait the attack away from the other subgroup’s cage.
 Everyone else should move opposite to them, so that they are not hit.